spiralhalo/LumiLights/README.md

 ### Download and installation

 In the right branch, press the green dropdown button that says `Code` on the upper right corner.
 Select `Download ZIP`.
 You will get a ZIP file containing a folder.
 Put this folder inside your Resource Packs folder.
 Don't put the ZIP file directly as it wouldn't work.

+## License

+Lumi Lights is released under the terms of the GNU Lesser General Public License version 3.0.
+See the files `COPYING` and `COPYING.LESSER` for more information.

+Parts of its source code is derived from Canvas which is released under the Apache License version 2.0.

 ## Notes